 - Encephalitis: 1 per 1000 cases

-- Subacute sclerosing panencephalitis (SSPE): Fatal disease of nervous system can develop after several years after measles.
+- Subacute sclerosing panencephalitis (SSPE): Fatal disease of the nervous system that can develop after several years after measles.

 - Giant cell pneumonia

-- Measles virus infection of fetus causes fetal death
+- Measles virus infection of a fetus causes fetal death

-- Most diagnoses are made on clinical grounds; presence of koplik’s spot provides a definitive diagnosis.
+- Most diagnoses are made on clinical grounds; the presence of koplik’s spot provides a definitive diagnosis.